Posted on behalf of The Nye Law Group on Oct 03, 2016 in Car Accidents

 Drivers and pedestrians should be particularly careful between the hours of 8 p.m. and 11:59 p.m., as 32 percent of pedestrian fatalities occur during this time, according to the National Highway Traffic Safety Administration.

 Here are five tips for pedestrians to increase their visibility and minimize fatalities:

-If you or a loved one has been injured or killed in a pedestrian accident, contact the pedestrian accident lawyers at The Nye Law Group to schedule your free consultation.
+If you or a loved one has been injured or killed in a pedestrian accident, contact a Savannah personal injury attorney at The Nye Law Group to schedule your free consultation.
 We are firmly committed to obtaining the maximum compensation and justice you deserve.